-They are nothing super formal or set-in-stone, and nothing is hurt or lost if we veer slightly from our traditions.
-However, these simple traditions save us loads of time, energy, and stress.
+They are nothing super formal or set-in-stone, and nothing is hurt or lost if we veer slightly from our routines.
+However, these simple routines save us loads of time, energy, and stress.

 If I have more time, I might make homemade pizza and cinnamon rolls from scratch.
 If I have less time, we’ll pull a pizza from the freezer and open a can of refrigerated cinnamon rolls.

 When Nora was only a few months old, we were told to develop some type of bedtime routine to “signify” that it is time for bed — and thus help the sleeping process.
 After 17 months, I’m sad to say that it hasn’t helped Nora sleep any better… but it HAS helped her wind down and realize that it’s time for bed (whether she sleeps or not!)

 Every night, usually around 7:30ish, we start our “traditional” bedtime routine.
 Dave snuggles up with her on the couch and they watch an episode of Daniel Tiger or Curious George on the iPad.
 Then Dave gives her a bath and she enjoys splashing around for a bit.
 I change her diaper, put her PJ’s on, feed her, and put her to bed.
 She almost always GOES to sleep right away — she just doesn’t STAY asleep.
 However, we’ll take what we can get at this point!

 It’s not a perfect system, but Nora’s bedtime routine takes the guesswork out of when/how we will put her to bed.
 We do it roughly the same way each night and I’m hoping (praying) that we will continue to see progress in this area.